keith-oak/unifiedcatalogpy/README.md

 # Create the Unified Catalog Client
 client = UnifiedCatalogClient(
  account_id="<your-purview-account-id>",
  credential=credential
 )

 # Interact with the client
 domains = client.get_governance_domains()
 ```

-Detailed usage examples for each feature are provided in the sections below.
+**💡 Good to know:** Detailed usage examples for supported functionality is provided in the documentation section below. _Let's get automating!_

 ## Documentation 📖

-These features are yet to be developed, but the following are planned:
+Here is what's possible with the `UnifiedCatalogPy` client.

+> [!NOTE]
+> Remember that the library is not locked to a specific version of the Microsoft Purview API as an official API for the Unified Catalog is not yet available.
+This means functionality may change unexpectedly.
+[See limitations](#limitations-)

 ### Governance Domain